kabaacke-psy/fmriprep_workshop_uwm2023/1_DICOMToBIDSConversion/1-1_UsingDcm2bids/README.md

 diff --side-by-side tmp_dcm2bids/helper/"003_In_EPI_PE=AP_20180918121230.json" tmp_dcm2bids/helper/"004_In_EPI_PE=PA_20180918121230.json"
 ```

 If you have many scans to inspect, I suggest using a tool like Python to consolidate the information from the JSON files into a spreadsheet for easy inspection.
-For an example of how to do so, please see [Metadata Consolidation]().
+For an example of how to do so, please see the next step.

 ## Metadata consolidation (optional)